GoogleCloudPlatform/k8s-stackdriver/custom-metrics-stackdriver-adapter/examples/prometheus-to-sd/README.md

 This is a minimal example showing how to export custom metrics using [prometheus text format](https://prometheus.io/docs/instrumenting/exposition_formats/) to Stackdriver in a k8s cluster running on GCE or GKE.
-This example assumes that you already have a [custom metrics setup] in your cluster and use legacy Stackdriver resource model (Prometheus to Stackdriver doesn't support new resource model).
+This example assumes that you already have a [custom metrics setup] in your cluster.

 ## Prometheus dummy exporter